stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 ## Step 2: Build Model to Save Email Preferences

+1. Generate the model and migration.

 ```
 rails g model mailer_subscription user:references subscribed:boolean mailer:string
 ```

+2. Add a null constraint to the mailer column, and a unique index on the user_id and mailer columns.
+This will prevent duplicate records.

 ```ruby
 class CreateMailerSubscriptions < ActiveRecord::Migration[6.1]